Tottenham Hotspur F.C.: Managers and head coaches in club's history

-Club hall of fame
+Club Hall of Fame

-The following players are noted as "greats" for their contributions to the club or have been inducted into the club's Hall of Fame: The most recent additions to the club's Hall of Fame are Steve Perryman and Jimmy Greaves on 20 April 2016.
+The following players are noted as "greats" for their contributions to the club, or have been inducted into the club's Hall of Fame.
+On 4 September 2026, the club announced it had re-launched the Hall of Fame in conjunction with the Fan Advisory Board after a hiatus since 2017, and there would be a new Hall of Fame wall installation near the players' tunnel.